MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/New-MgEducationMeRubric.md

   - `[Weight <Single?>]`: If present, a numerical weight for this quality.
 Weights must add up to 100.

 ## RELATED LINKS

+nt, a numerical weight for this quality.
+Weights must add up to 100.